 Enable Kerberos authentication in the Virtual DataPort server with which the Scheduler is going to authenticate its users.
 To do this, follow the instructions of the section Kerberos Authentication of the Virtual DataPort Administration Guide.

 Follow the instructions of the post-installation task Setting-up Kerberos Authentication in Scheduler of the Installation Guide.

-Enter the following information in the form available from this page of the Scheduler Web Administration tool.
+Log in as the web administration local user (see section Web Administration Tool Local Authentication) and enter the following information in the form available from this page of the Scheduler Web Administration tool.

 Select Use Kerberos.

 In the box Server Principal, enter the “Service Principal Name” (SPN) used to create the keytab file.
 That is, the SPN with the Fully Qualified Domain Name (FQDN) of the server where the Web Administration Tool is running.
 For example, “HTTP/denodo-prod.subnet1.contoso.com@CONTOSO.COM”.